waslo/jeb/README.md

 # jeb

-scrappy heavyweight discord personality who can:
+your average monolithic highly-coupled heavyweight discord personality who can:

 * clap - `please clap [for] [objects of celebration]`
 * report the price of ether - `eth`